-You can never have enough bird feeders.
-Learn about the different feeders available, and make plans to add a new one to your yard.
+You can never have enough feeders.
+Learn about the types of bird feeders available, and make plans to add a new bird feeder to your yard.

-It’s usually shaped like a tube, which can be filled with out-of-shell or in-shell peanuts.
+Peanut feeders are usually shaped like a tube, which can be filled with out-of-shell or in-shell peanuts.
 Here’s how to make a DIY peanut bird feeder.
-But you can also find peanut feeders in round, wreath shapes.
-These feeders have large holes, so the birds (and sometimes squirrels) have to work to get peanuts out.
+But you can also find them in round, wreath shapes.
+These types of bird feeders have large holes, so the birds (and sometimes squirrels) have to work to get peanuts out.
 Blue jays, nuthatches, tufted titmice and woodpeckers particularly love peanut feeders.
 Want to see birds up close?
 Try a window bird feeder!

-You can find a handful of other feeders on the market, including those that hold fruit like grapes, jelly, oranges and apples.
+To attract orioles, tanagers, grosbeaks and catbirds, look for fruit feeders that hold oranges, grape jelly and apples.
 These are great feeders to experiment with, especially in spring and fall, when you’ll see the most migrants.
 Don’t miss the best-selling bird feeders of 2022.

-Often a tube-shaped feeder, thistle feeders hold the special thistle (nyjer) seed, which goldfinches love.
-Some thistle feeders are a simple mesh bag, while others are made with metal mesh or solid plastic.
-You can even get some that are several feet long, holding dozensof goldfinches at a time.
+Often a tube shaped, nyjer feeders hold the special tiny black thistle seed that American goldfinches love.
+Some types of nyjer bird feeders are a simple mesh sock, while others are made with metal mesh or solid plastic.
+You can even get nyjer feeders that are several feet long, holding dozens of goldfinches at a time.
 Check out more of the best finch feeders to serve thistle seed.

-You can’t get thriftier than taking an old log and drilling holes in the side.
+If you want a thrifty, DIY project, take an old log and drill a few holes in the side.
 These holes are perfect for stuffing full of suet or peanut butter for the birds.
-Plus, the log gives woodpeckers and other birds a built-in perch.
+Plus, the log feeder gives woodpeckers, blue jays and nuthatches a built-in perch.